-Certain of our stockholders, including 5% stockholders and stockholders affiliated with certain of our directors, have indicated an interest in purchasing an aggregate of approximately \$35.0 million of shares of our common stock in this offering at the initial public offering price and on the same terms as the other purchasers in this offering.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no shares in this offering to any of these stockholders, or any of these stockholders may determine to purchase more, fewer or no shares in this offering.
+Certain of our stockholders, including 5% stockholders and stockholders affiliated with certain of our directors, have agreed to purchase an aggregate of approximately \$32.0 million of shares of our common stock in this offering at the initial public offering price and on the same terms as the other purchasers in this offering.
 The figures in the table below do not reflect the purchase of any shares in this offering by these stockholders.